Training structure

 Presentation

-University diploma open since the start of the 2002-2003 academic year to students in law, humanities and social sciences who hold the L2 diploma.
+The University Diploma has been open since the beginning of the 2002-2003 academic year to students in law, humanities and social sciences who hold a L2 diploma.
 It is also open to magistrates of the judicial, administrative and financial orders as well as to lawyers.

 Indicative bibliography: